 Developing successful entrepreneurs who know how to grow a business, harness new technologies, and seize opportunities in the marketplace is a longstanding tradition at Clarkson University.
 The Reh Center for Entrepreneurship, located in Clarkson’s School of Business, builds on that tradition by drawing on the expertise and skills of Clarkson faculty and students to educate and train regional entrepreneurs to successfully receive and manage start-up funding and grow their companies through sound management practices.

-- Assisting Northern New York business owners through training, skill development, and hands-on support with programs like My Small Business 101.
+Assisting Northern New York business owners through training, skill development, and hands-on support.

 By offering necessary education and support and by better preparing candidates to qualify for low-interest loans, we promote the economic growth of the region and serve as a transferable model for regions across the country.